How to Cue A Foley Session and Why

-A well-cued show allows us to work on groups of sounds, characters, and/or surfaces in a fast and efficient, non-linear way.
-For example, we can search for all of Character “Bill’s footsteps on concrete.”
+A well-cued show allows us to work on groups of sounds, characters, and surfaces in a fast and efficient, non-linear way.
+For example: we can search for all of character “Bill’s footsteps on concrete.”
 There could be several cues for “Bill” throughout the film, but scattered across the timeline.
 Being consistent in your cueing allows the Foley team to find all of these similar cues and pull them up together in the session.
-This way we can save time on placing the microphones, gathering up props, setting up the gobo’s, etc. and in turn this allows us to shoot more sound over the course of the session.
-Not to mention, as a Foley Artist, I find it much easier to stay in character, delivering a more consistent performance.
+This way, we can save time placing the microphones, gathering up props, putting on shoes, and getting the right sound.
+In turn, this allows us to shoot more sound over the course of the session.
+Not to mention, as a Foley artist I find it much easier to stay in character and deliver a more consistent performance.

 Creating Blank regions for Cueing in Pro Tools:

-First: Bring in your picture with production tracks into a new session and then “Lock” the regions in place.
-Whenever possible leave us the 2 and tail POPS to confirm a hard sound-to-picture lock
+First: Bring in your picture with production tracks into a new session and then “Lock” the regions in place accurately according to timecode.
+Whenever possible, please leave the 2 and tail POPS to confirm a hard sound-to-picture lock.

-Second: Open up a new track and highlight from the start to the end of the reel
+Second: Open up a new track, name this track “Foley Cue”, and highlight from this new track from start to the end of the picture.

-Third: Go to the Edit menu, then click on “Consolidate.”
-This move will print a blank audio region from the start to the end of the reel.
-This audio region, even though it has no sound, does have a unique time stamp, so no matter where you cut from it will be findable by Pro Tools.
+Third: Go to the Edit menu and click on “Consolidate.”
+This command will print a blank audio region from the start to the end of the reel.
+This audio region has no sound and a unique time stamp.
+With this blank clip, you will highlight in’s and outs of desired Foley cues, and then copy and paste regions of this clip into new footsteps and prop tracks.

-Hint: Always use a fresh piece of blank region for each cue.
-DO NOT copy and paste the same blank region over and over again, because it will confuse the Pro Tools Find and defeat the purpose of cueing.
+Always select and paste a fresh clip from the blank Foley Cue track for each cue.
+DO NOT copy and paste the same blank region over and over again, DO NOT move the new clips left or right because it will confuse Pro Tools Find and defeat the purpose of cueing.
+If you need to adjust a cue’s in and out points, use the handle tools to open up the new cues.

 Naming your Regions: